Suspending your studies or leaving the University

 The amount of fees you must pay depends on when you suspend or withdraw from your course.

-- If you suspend or withdraw after 3 October 2016, you must pay 25% of the fee for the year
+- If you suspend or withdraw after 2 October 2017, you must pay 25% of the fee for the year (returning students)

 You will need to pay the relevant proportion of tuition fee whether or not you complete the semester.